Akaash-Henry/Southern-regional-healthcare-chatbot/README.md

 # Southern-regional-healthcare-chatbot
-A southern regional language healthcare chatbot that is used for medical assistance in regional languages such as Tamil
+A southern regional language healthcare chatbot that is used for medical assistance in regional languages such as Tamil, Telugu, Malayalam, Kanadam.
+It provides users witha friendly user interface where they can select between various languages of their choice and have a better understanding of what disease and prescriptions to take based on the symptoms of the disease which they have.